“I exercise. I go to the gym. But it doesn’t seem to do anything for me.”

 A full CRM platform offers far richer functionality and delivers far more value.
 It allows you to manage opportunities within the system, so you and your team are always taking the right actions at the right moment, using the most up to date information.
 It allows you to capture data from web forms and customer surveys.
 You can do A/B testing on outbound campaigns.
 You can score and nurture leads.
 And unlike most ERP systems, your CRM platform will be cloud-based so you can access it any time anywhere.

-That’s why CRM for manufacturing is a bit like getting a proper training program for the gym.
+That’s why CRM for manufacturing is a bit like getting a proper training programme for the gym.
 Suddenly you’ll see the benefits of your investment.

 Some manufacturers worry that this will be more expensive.
 However, a more relevant calculation to consider is return on investment.
 Manufacturers tell us that they switch to Workbooks CRM in order to unlock data which is usually held in ERP and drive efficiencies across the business – whether that’s a 20% uplift in sales to existing customers with improved after-market services, or scaling the business to build relationships with new customers and enable more transactions.

-If you want to become a customer centric or experience driven organization rather than a product centric organization you need to equip your organization with the tools that are going to enable that part of the business.
+If you want to become a customer centric or experience driven organisation rather than a product centric organisation you need to equip your organisation with the tools that are going to enable that part of the business.
 Indeed, as more manufacturers take a digital approach to managing the entire customer lifecycle, those who don’t make the transition will be left behind.
 They will lose market share to competitors who are taking advantage of best of breed CRM to enhance their sales and marketing, to improve the customer experience and to reinvest profits in better products, services and team skills.

 It’s no longer enough to be sitting still telling yourself you’ve got it covered.
 An ever changing market requires systems which are easy to use and help your teams to perform well.
 For manufacturers today, CRM is no longer an optional extra.
 To find out more, our white paper, “CRM for the new manufacturer – building resilience and driving revenue growth”, looks at this in more detail, revealing how manufacturers can use CRM to get their businesses fit for whatever challenges lie ahead.